What does travel insurance cover?

 Travel accident or flight accident

-If, in the unfortunate event, you are involved in an accident that results in your accidental death, your travel insurance can help provide your family members with a lump sum of money.
+In the unfortunate event that you are involved in an accident that results in your accidental death or dismemberment, your travel insurance can help provide your family members with a cash payment.

 Rental cars coverage